Hhbecker/LynxFileEncryption/README.md

 These ARX operations are popular because they are relatively fast and cheap in hardware and software, their implementation can be made extremely simple, and also because they run in constant time, and therefore are immune to timing attacks.
 The rotational cryptanalysis technique attempts to attack such round functions.

+### Choice of languages
+I chose to use C to implement the encrypt and decrypt functions because I wanted to work at the lowest level possible when performing bitwise operations.
+C has good support for bitwise operations but more importantly C allows one to write assembler directives inline which is how I implemented the XOR function on each byte of the plaintext.
+Implementing the encrypt and decrypt functions in C with inline assembler directives for the XOR operation will greatly increase performance with large ciphertexts.

 #### Strengths of Lynx

 #### Weaknesses of Lynx